 InferCabulary: The InferCabulary visual vocabulary app lets K-12 students use their critical thinking to interpret a series of images with captions to infer word definitions.
 Schools can request for a free 2-month access for this app (source).

-inquirED: “Together When Apart” by inquireED is a inquiry-based course on home-based learning that is free for teachers and students.
+inquirED: “Together When Apart” by inquireED is an inquiry-based course on home-based learning that is free for teachers and students.
 Teachers who have an inquirED account can watch free webinars every Wednesday and access a virtual lounge every Thursday (source).

 Intelligent Education (IE): Intelligent Education allows free access for all course-building tools and online resources.
 Teachers can use the IE multimedia course builder to record their lectures and add 3D models for active learning (source).

 IObit: IObit allows all users of their AdvancedCare 13 program to access the Internet Boost feature, even if they are not subscribed to the Pro edition.
-The AdvancedCare 13 app deleting junk files on Windows devices to clean up disk space and improve performance (source).
+The AdvancedCare 13 app deletes junk files on Windows devices to clean up disk space and improve performance (source).

 iRobot: iRobot provides free online and offline STEM-based coding projects to K-8 students.
 Access to paid premium content is available for a limited time when you use the code LEARN at the home screen of the iRobot Root Coding app (source).